jaykim0510/jaykim0510.github.io/_posts/mysql/2022-04-14-mysql-series10.md

 In this case, as you wisely know, a two-phase commit is introduced.

-In the first stage, the redo-log is written and in the prepared state.
-After the Server layer saves the bin-log data and drops it to disk, the transaction commits the redo-log at the same time, so that the redo-log becomes committed, which ensures the consistency of the redo-log data and the bin-log data.
+- In the first stage, the redo-log is written and in the prepared state.
+- After the Server layer saves the bin-log data and drops it to disk, the transaction commits the redo-log at the same time, so that the redo-log becomes committed, which ensures the consistency of the redo-log data and the bin-log data.

-**The Execution of an Update Statement**
+# Update문 실행 예제

 With the previous knowledge, you can now explore how the update statement is executed in MySQL.